[Photo by armigeress.]

-The White Witch had 300 servants at her house, which was really a small castle.
+The witch had 300 servants at her house, which was really a small castle.
 There were 10 more wolves than Red Dwarfs.
 The number of Red Dwarfs was twice the number of Black Dwarfs.
-How many Black Dwarfs worked at the Witch’s house?
+How many Black Dwarfs worked at the witch’s house?

 For most students, a problem like this is easiest to work backwards, because “twice the number” is a familiar diagram:

 Next we add the wolves, which match the Red Dwarfs plus 10 extra:

 Now we can see that we have five of our unknown unit (which is the number of Black Dwarfs), plus 10 more, to make a total of 300:

 There were 58 Black Dwarfs.

 The lady beaver baked a “great and gloriously sticky marmalade roll” for dessert.
 She cut 1/6 of the roll for her and her husband to share, and then she sliced up 4/6 of the roll for the children.
 What fraction of the marmalade roll was left?

 Fraction problems start very simple, but don’t let the easy numbers make you lazy.
 Draw those bars!
 They will teach your students an intuitive understanding of the connections between math concepts: fractions are intimately related to multiplication and division.

 The beavers’ 1/6 of the roll, plus the children’s 4/6, make a total of 5/6 of the roll that gets eaten.
 So 1/6 of the marmalade roll remains.